tucats/ego/functions/README.md

 does not already exist.
 The text becomes the contents of the file; any previous contents are lost.

-### io.Split(text)
+### strings.Split(text [, delimiter])
 This will split a single string (typically read using the `io.Readfile()` function) into an array of strings on line boundaries.

     buffer := io.Readfile("test.txt")
-    lines := io.Split(buffer)
+    lines := strings.Split(buffer)

 The result of this is that lines is an array of strings, each of which represents a line of text.
-Note that this function can be used on any string, but resides in the `io` package because it is most commonly used in support of IO operations.
+If you wish to split the data using a different delimiter string than a newline, specify it as the optional second parameter:

+    urlParts := strings.Split("/services/debug/windows", "/")

+results in `urlParts` being an array of three string values, containing ["service", "debug", "windows"] as its value.

 ### io.Open(name [, createFlag ])
 This opens a new file of the given name.
 If the optional second parameter